 I absolutely love tea and I love sleep.
 But I will admit that getting a pukka nights sleep while travelling is not always easy and that’s why, wherever I am in the world, I stick to a bedtime routine.

-I can hardly believe it but it’s been seven years (a quick calculation tells me that’s around 2550 days/nights) since the backpacking husband and I, having found ourselves with an empty-nest, sold our home and cars and all our possessions in order to travel the world long term.
+I can hardly believe it but it’s been TEN years since the backpacking husband and I, having found ourselves with an empty-nest, sold our home and cars and all our possessions in order to travel the world long term.

 That means I have literally slept in thousands of unfamiliar beds over that time.